Mercedes-Benz E-CLASS SEDAN 2023 Emergency Spare Wheel User Manual

 WARNING

-Risk of accident due to improper work on two-way radios If two-way radios are manipulated or retrofit-ted incorrectly, the electromagnetic radiation from the two-way radios can interfere with the vehicle electronics and jeopardize the operating safety of the vehicle.
+Risk of accident due to improper work on two-way radios If two-way radios are manipulated or retrofitted incorrectly, the electromagnetic radiation from the two-way radios can interfere with the vehicle electronics and jeopardize the operating safety of the vehicle.

-- You should have all work on electrical and electronic components carried out at a qualified specialist workshop.
+• You should have all work on electrical and electronic components carried out at a qualified specialist workshop.

-If you use two-way radios in the vehicle improperly, their electromagnetic radiation can disrupt the vehicle’s electronics.
-This is the case in the following situations, in particular:
+Risk of accident due to improper operation of two-way radios If you use two-way radios in the vehicle improperly, their electromagnetic radiation can disrupt the vehicle’s electronics.

-- The two-way radio is not connected to an exterior antenna.
+• The two-way radio is not connected to an exterior antenna.

-- The exterior antenna is installed incorrectly or is not a low-reflection antenna.
+• The exterior antenna is installed incorrectly or is not a low-reflection antenna.

 This could jeopardize the operating safety of the vehicle.

-- Has the low-reflection exterior antenna been installed at a qualified specialist workshop?
+• Has the low-reflection exterior antenna been installed at a qualified specialist workshop?

-- When operating two-way radios in the vehicle, always connect them to the low-reflection exterior antenna.
+• When operating two-way radios in the vehicle, always connect them to the low-reflection exterior antenna.

 NOTE

-The operating permit may be invalidated if the instructions for the installation and use of two-way radios are not observed.
+Invalidation of the operating permit due to failure to comply with the instructions for installation and use The operating permit may be invalidated if the instructions for the installation and use of two-way radios are not observed.

-- Only use approved frequency bands.
+• Only use approved frequency bands.

-- Observe the maximum permissible output power in these frequency bands.
+• Observe the maximum permissible output power in these frequency bands.

-- Only use approved antenna positions.
+• Only use approved antenna positions.

-- Front roof area
+1. Front roof area

-- Rear roof area
+2. Rear roof area

-- Rear fenders
+3. Rear fenders

-- Trunk lid
+4. Trunk lid

 On vehicles with a panoramic sliding sunroof, installing an antenna in the front or rear roof area is not permitted.
 On the rear fenders, it is recommended that you install the antenna on the side of the vehicle closest to the center of the road.
 Use Technical Specification ISO/TS 21609 (Road Vehicles – “EMC guidelines for installation of aftermarket radio frequency transmitting equipment”) when retrofitting two-way radios.
 Comply with the legal requirements for detachable parts.